Project configuration overview

 3. Create Stores for each physical or online location where your Products are sold.
 Then, you can associate Channels with Stores to manage inventory and distribution.

-For detailed information on how to configure omni-channel distribution in your Project, see the Manage multiple experiences from one Project learning module.
+For more information on configuring omni-channel distribution in your Project, see the Manage multiple experiences from one Project learning module.